obedadonteng/Crop_land_extraction-GEE/README.md

 Converts the sf object to a regular data frame (drops geometry).

 Saves the table to an Excel file using openxlsx::write.xlsx().

+# SPEI (climate indicater)

+This R script processes monthly SPEI (Standardized Precipitation Evapotranspiration Index) data from NetCDF files for Ghana’s administrative regions (GADM Level 1).
+It extracts mean SPEI values per region for each month, combines all monthly data, and then computes annual average SPEI by region.

+Purpose
+Extract drought indicator values (SPEI) at the regional level for Ghana.

+Aggregate monthly data into annual regional averages.

+Prepare clean, tabular datasets for further analysis or visualization.

+Inspect NetCDF metadata to understand the structure and attributes of the data files.

+📁 Data Inputs
+Administrative boundaries: GADM Level 1 shapefile for Ghana, stored in a geopackage (gadm36_GHA.gpkg).

+SPEI data: Monthly NetCDF files (.nc) located in a folder named drought within your main project folder.

+The script assumes a file naming convention containing the year and month in YYYYMM format (e.g., ...202001.area-subset.nc).

+🔁 Workflow Summary
+Workflow
+Setup and Data Loading

+Clear workspace.

+Load required libraries.

+Define folders for main data and SPEI NetCDF files.

+Load Ghana regional boundaries from the GADM geopackage.

+File Discovery and Date Parsing

+List all NetCDF files in the drought folder.

+Parse year and month from filenames using a regex-based function.

+Data Extraction Loop

+Loop over all NetCDF files.

+For each file:

+Load raster data.

+Extract mean SPEI value for each region.

+Append year, month, region, and SPEI to a list.

+Data Aggregation

+Combine monthly data into a single dataframe.

+Optionally save the full monthly data CSV.

+Compute average annual SPEI for each region.

+Export final aggregated CSV.

+NetCDF Metadata Inspection (Optional)

+Uses ncmeta and ncdf4 packages to examine the contents of a sample NetCDF file.

+Prints:

+Dimensions: to understand spatial/temporal extent.

+Variables: lists variables available in the file.

+Global attributes: metadata describing the dataset.

+Variable attributes: detailed info on SPEI variable, including units and other metadata.

+Calendar type: checks the calendar system used in the time dimension.

+This section helps verify the structure and content of NetCDF files before analysis.

+The metadata inspection is for understanding the NetCDF files.

+Output Files
+monthly_spei_by_region.csv — monthly SPEI values per region.

+ghana_region_yearly_spei.csv — average annual SPEI per region.

+# Harmonized Nighlight data

+Description
+This Google Earth Engine (GEE) script extracts and harmonizes annual nighttime light (NTL) data over Ghana's old administrative boundaries (10 regions) for the years 2000 to 2020.
+It combines multiple NTL datasets (DMSP-OLS, harmonized VIIRS, and raw VIIRS) into a consistent time series and computes the average nighttime light intensity per region per year.

+📁 Data Inputs
+Ghana ADM1 boundaries (old 10 regions): FAO GAUL 2015 dataset.

+DMSP-OLS stable lights (2000–2013): Harmonized DMSP nighttime lights dataset.

+VIIRS harmonized monthly composites (2014–2018): Harmonized VIIRS nighttime lights dataset.

+Raw VIIRS monthly composites (2019–2020): Raw VIIRS monthly nighttime lights data from NOAA.

+Harmonization Approach
+Loads pre-harmonized DMSP (2000–2013) and VIIRS (2014–2018) nightlight datasets from sat-io's open data catalog.

+Loops through each year from 2000 to 2018:

+Picks the correct harmonized image for that year (DMSP or VIIRS).

+Extracts it and renames the band to ntl.

+Then applies a harmonization function to the raw VIIRS (2019–2020) to match the scale of the 2000–2018 harmonized dataset.

+This approach is approximate but useful for consistency across the entire time series.

+🔁 Workflow Summary

+Load Ghana ADM1 boundaries (old 10 regions) from FAO GAUL.

+Load harmonized DMSP and VIIRS NTL datasets, and raw VIIRS data.

+Define a harmonization function for raw VIIRS.

+Build yearly composites for each year from 2000 to 2020 by selecting the appropriate dataset.

+Compute the mean nighttime light value for each administrative region per year.

+Export the results as a CSV file to Google Drive.

+Output
+CSV file named harmonized_NTL_Ghana_ADM1_2000_2020_old_boundaries.csv containing mean NTL values per region per year.

+# Important Notes
+CRS Alignment: All the scripts checked coordinate reference systems (CRS) between the raster and vector data.Raster CRS: ID["EPSG",4326]; Vector CRS: GEOGCRS["WGS 84"]

+Adjust all file paths based on your local directory structure.

+Update folder and nc_folder variables to your local paths.

+Ensure all necessary R packages are installed (eg: terra, sf, dplyr, exactextractr, ncmeta, ncdf4).

+Run the script to process all SPEI NetCDF files in the specified folder.

+Review outputs in the designated folder.